cloud-maniac/comfyui-custom-nodes-oss/README.md

 eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

+This is a preview version of Google GenAI custom nodes for ComfyUI.

 # ComfyUI custom nodes for Google GenMedia

 This repository contains ComfyUI custom nodes for the following Google GenMedia models: